CAREER & LIFE HISTORY

 In 2021, Kris Ruby launched the Republican and Conservative club on Clubhouse.
 Ruby’s social audio journalism received national attention.
 As a pioneer in social audio, Ruby interviewed U.S. government elected officials, politicians, veterans, national security experts, and law enforcement.
 As an early adopter of social audio, Ruby interviewed leaders in the conservative movement.
 Her social audio journalism is at the forefront of politics, media, and government.
 On any given night, you can find a diverse group of politicians and members of the press in Ruby's Twitter spaces, including members of U.S. Congress, AP reporters, DOJ federal prosecutors, U.S. Army public affairs officers, or prime-time cable news pundits and anchors.
 Kris Ruby has interviewed Congressman Matt Gaetz, Congressman Jim Banks, Bernard Kerik, Makan Delrahim, Derek Maltz, Benjamin Carson Jr., John Legere, and countless others.

 In 2010, Kris Ruby interviewed Ivanka Trump, an American businesswoman, for Forbes Woman.
 Ruby’s journalism career continued at Westchester Magazine, where Ruby was known as the “Nightfly.”
 Ruby’s writing career started when Ralph Martinelli, publisher of Westchester Magazine, hired Kris to cover Westchester charity events and galas.
 Ruby interviewed tastemakers, newsmakers, and politicians, including former U.S. President Bill Clinton and American talk show host Regis Philbin.
 In 2016, Kris Ruby wrote for Observer as a social media reporter for two years.
-At Observer, Ruby covered the politics of social media.
+As a writer for Observer, Ruby covered the politics of social media.
 Ruby has published op-eds in ADWEEK, FORBES, and countless other outlets.
 Most recently, she wrote an article for ADWEEK titled “How to Survive a Brand Quarantine” and a comprehensive guide on Cancel Culture: The Playbook for Defending Your Brand in a Polarized World.
-She frequently researches and studies brand activism and brand marketing strategies in Web3.
-Ruby is known for helping brands remain on the cutting edge of social media marketing.
-Her mission is to help brands stay relevant in the digital age by leveraging new technology and artificial intelligence.
+In 2022, Kris Ruby published The Ruby Files, a never before seen look at how Twitter used artificial intelligence.
+Ruby’s investigative journalism caught the attention of Elon Musk.
+Elon Musk called Ruby's reporting was worth a read.